baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-npm-and-nodejs-commands.md

 # install nvm
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash

-# verify theat nvm is installed which should output 'nvm' if the installation was successful
+# verify theat nvm is installed which should output '.nvm' if the installation was successful
 # NOTE: 'which nvm' will not work, since nvm is a sourced shell function, not an executable binary
 command -v nvm
 nvm --version